facebookresearch/hydra/website/docs/tutorial/20_config_file.md

 KeyError: 'Accessing unknown key in a struct : db.port
 ```

-With strict mode off, the above example will pass successfully:
+With strict mode off, accessing unknown keys in the config is permitted and both the above override and the example
+below would run.
 ```python
 @hydra.main(config_path='config.yaml', strict=False)
 def my_app(cfg):